Dollar near 3-month low, weighed by prospects of dovish Fed

 Still, the euro and other European currencies have been bolstered by rising optimism about economic reopenings in the region from coronavirus lockdowns.

-Cryptocurrencies have tumbled after Elon Musk's Tesla (TSLA.O) said it will stop accepting bitcoin and after China tightened clampdown on them. read more
+Cryptocurrencies have tumbled after Elon Musk’s Tesla said it will stop accepting bitcoin and after China tightened clampdown on them.

 Our Standards: The Thomson Reuters Trust Principles.